Peabody Energy: 2001–2009

-2010 - 2011: Peabody predicts long-term supercycle in coal prices
+2010–2011: Peabody predicts long-term supercycle in coal prices

 At the 2010 World Energy Congress, Peabody CEO Gregory Boyce proposed a plan that advocated for the expanded use of coal worldwide, placing emphasis on geographic areas with limited or no access to electricity.

 In 2010, Peabody CEO Gregory Boyce told investors that global demand for coal was entering a multi-year growth period, stating "We're in the early stages of a 30-year supercycle in global coal markets."

 In 2011 the company reiterated that "the coal supercycle is just getting underway."

-2012-2016: Net losses and bankruptcy
+2012–2016: Net losses and bankruptcy

 Peabody reported net losses in excess of $500 million annually for each calendar year during 2012 through 2014, and a net loss of nearly $2 billion for 2015.

 For the quarter ended March 31, 2016, Peabody reported a net loss of $165 million.
 Sales revenue decreased by $539 million compared to the same period in the prior year, reflecting lower coal prices and reduced demand for steel.

 The company filed for Chapter 11 bankruptcy on April 13, 2016.

 In November 2016, the day after Donald Trump won the US presidential election, shares of Peabody Energy surged more than 50 percent.
 On April 3, 2017 it emerged from bankruptcy and started trading on the NYSE with a ticker symbol of BTU.

 All figures in the following "Net Income (Loss)" table were obtained from Peabody's Form 10-K for periods ended December 31, 2014, and December 31, 2019, as filed with the U.S. Securities and Exchange Commission.

 2017 and beyond

 In October 2017, a judge ruled that Peabody Energy's bankruptcy protected it from "global-warming lawsuits brought by California coastal communities [in July 2017] against fossil-fuel companies."

 In 2018, Peabody announced it plans to invest $10 million in a partnership with London-based Arq, a company that is advancing technology to convert coal into oil products.

 On December 3 Peabody completed its purchase of the Shoal Creek Seaborne metallurgical coal mine from private coal producer Drummond Company, Inc. for $387 million.

 In 2021, U.S. coal industry veteran Jim Grech was appointed the new president and CEO of Peabody effective June 1.

+In November 2024, Peabody announced plans to acquire the metallurgical coal assets of Anglo-American plc for $3.78 billion however, the in August 2025, Peabody terminated the deal stating a fire at Anglo-American's Moranbah North coal mine constituted a material adverse change—leading Peabody to seek a renegotiation for a lower price, which failed.
+Anglo-American rejected the claim of material adverse change and said it would initiate an arbitration process to seek damages.